|

 History:

 The Marshfield Junction was a complicated place indeed.
 East of the station, just after the Laflin stop, trains crossed over a segment where two inbound and two outbound tracks become two paralleling double-tracks.
-Garfield Park and Douglas Park trains used the set of tracks on the south side; Logan Square and Humboldt Park trains used the set to the north.
-This arrangement carried over to Marshfield's dual island platforms, where those bound northwest used the north while those going to points west and southwest used the south.
-A pedestrian transfer bridge connected the two.
-Immediately after the station, the tracks forked into a Y with three two-track lines (cutting the roof of the Dreamland Dance Hall into three slices!) going north (Humboldt Park and Logan Square), west (Garfield Park) and south (Douglas Park).
-The tower above the south platform was to monitor this junction.
-But, the arrangement didn't end there.
+Originally, Garfield Park and Douglas Park trains used the set of tracks on the south side; Logan Square and Humboldt Park trains used the set to the north.
+This arrangement carried over to Marshfield's dual island platforms, where those bound for the northwest branches used the north platform while those going to points west and southwest used the south platform.
+Immediately west of the station, the tracks forked into a Y with three two-track lines (cutting the roof of the Dreamland Dance Hall below into three slices) going north (Humboldt Park and Logan Square), west (Garfield Park) and south (Douglas Park).
+An interlocking tower was located at the east end of the south platform to control this junction.
+Enclosures were located at the west end of both platforms, under the canopies, which may have been waiting rooms or company offices.
+A station house was located at street level on the west side of Marshfield Avenue.

+Marshfield station was modified several times over the following decades.
 The Chicago Aurora & Elgin interurban, which used the Garfield Park branch to reach downtown Chicago through a reciprocal trackage rights agreement, also served Marshfield station from February 23, 1905 to September 20, 1953.
-The westbound CA&E stopped not at the "L" platform, but at a separate platform, immediately west of the junction, seen in the foreground postcard below.
-Eastbound CA&E trains stopped at the "L" platform to provide cross-platform transfers for many decades until the stop for rush hour trains was relocated from Marshfield to Ogden at the request of the CTA® to clear up delays at Marshfield Junction.
+The station was modified for CA&E service, with westbound interurban trains stopping not at the "L" platform but at a new side platform that was added west of the junction.
+A pedestrian transfer bridge was added at the west end of the "L" platforms connecting the two, with a third stair from the middle of the bridge connecting to the CA&E platform.
+A building was located at the east end of the interurban platform, possibly housing CA&E ticket offices or other methods of regulating traffic between the CA&E and "L" platforms.
+Eastbound CA&E interurban trains discharged passengers at the eastbound "L" platform to provide cross-platform transfers for many decades until the stop for rush hour trains was relocated from Marshfield to Ogden at the request of the CTA to clear up delays at Marshfield Junction.
+Boarding eastbound CA&E trains at Marshfield was prohibited.

-In 1951, trains to and from Logan Square (later extended to Jefferson Park in 1970, then to O'Hare in 1984) were rerouted from their Milwaukee-Paulina alignment to Marshfield into the Milwaukee-Dearborn Subway, which continued under Milwaukee, under Lake Street, then under Dearborn, later connecting to the Congress-Douglas trains under Congress Street upon that alignment's completion in 1958.
+In 1951, trains to and from Logan Square were rerouted from their Milwaukee-Paulina alignment to Marshfield into the Milwaukee-Dearborn Subway, which continued under Milwaukee, under Lake Street, then under Dearborn, later connecting to the Congress-Douglas trains under Congress Street upon that alignment's completion in 1958.
 Garfield Park and Douglas Park trains to and from the Loop, however, continued to operate over the old Met main line and through Marshfield for the time being.

 In 1953, the Garfield Line was rerouted via temporary grade-level trackage along Van Buren due to expressway construction, vacating the elevated and discontinued calling at Marshfield station.
 Marshfield was closed in 1954 when the Douglas Line was temporarily rerouted via the Lake Street "L" to the Loop.
 The old Garfield Park elevated was dismantled to allow the construction of the Congress Street Expressway (later called the Eisenhower Expressway) and the replacement Congress "L" Line in the median.
-No station was built to replace Marshfield, but the Douglas Line still connects to the main Blue Line here for trips to downtown.
+No station was built as a direct replacement for Marshfield, though the Paulina entrance to the Medical Center station was just a block west of the former Marshfield station.
+Today, the Douglas branch connects to the Congress branch of Blue Line roughly where Marshfield station formerly stood.